Service to Sell or License Your Product Ideas to Companies

 The Process to Sell or License Your Ideas

-I know what interests corporations, how to approach them, and who to contact.
+I know what interests companies, how to approach them, and who to contact.

 The Steps To Get You a Deal

-- Step 1: Coaching Inventor - To begin the process of working together, we will have a one-hour telephone
+- Step 1: Meeting to Prepare You - To begin the process of working together, we will have a one-hour telephone

-You'll receive my professional opinion about your idea and I'll inform you of the process to sell and license product ideas.
+You'll receive my professional opinion about your idea and explain the best process to sell and license product ideas.